 It’s extremely important to check your tires each

-wear indicator bars molded into them.
+wear indicator bars moulded into them.
 A solid bar of rubber across the width of

 3) Make Sure Your Tires Are Correctly Inflated